Got a computer collecting dust? Google’s new software could bring it back to life.

 What can I do with it?

-Unlike your typical Windows or Mac computer, a machine running Chrome OS Flex is mainly meant for getting people up and running in a web browser.
+Unlike your typical Windows or Mac computer, a machine running Chrome OS Flex is mainly meant for getting people up and running in a Web browser.
 That sounds pretty limited — and it can be — but that still means you can stream music, binge videos, edit photos and get some writing done.

 If poking around on the Internet is something you or your family spends a lot of time doing, an extra computer running this software could come in handy.
 A few uses come to mind: Maybe it becomes a dedicated machine for the kids, which you can remotely manage with Google’s Family Link app.
 A Chrome OS Flex computer would also make for a great “guest” machine for people who stop by and need to do something online their phones can’t manage.
 (I keep well-loved laptop in my living room for just this reason.)